Brain tumors

 - special magnetic resonance tomography procedures, for instance magnetic resonance spectroscopy (MRS)

-To confirm the diagnosis of a brain tumor, the doctor has to take a sample of the tumor tissue (biopsy).
+To confirm the diagnosis of a brain tumor, doctors normally have to take a sample of the tumor tissue (biopsy).
 In the laboratory, specialists look at the tissue sample under a microscope and determine the type of tumor.
 They also examine the genetic make-up of the tumor cells for various genetic mutations.
 This helps the doctors to assess how well the tumor might respond to certain treatments, and use it as a basis to plan the treatment effectively.

 The following types of biopsy are options for people with a brain tumor: